 The Keeper (Young Readers’ Edition) by Tim Howard

-Tim Howard is one of the outstanding players who has helped bring American soccer onto the world stage.
+Tim Howard is one of the best soccer players in the world.
 The truly amazing part of his story is that he has Tourette’s Syndrome.
 The book talks about his upbringing, his close relationship with his mom and brother, his own children and, of course, pages and pages of the soccer games that defined in his career.